On the Fourier analytic structure of the Brownian graph: Abstract

 \section{Abstract}

 In a previous article (\textit{Int.
 Math.
 Res.
 Not.} 2014, 2730--2745) T. Orponen and the authors proved that the Fourier dimension of the graph of any real-valued function on $\R$ is bounded above by $1$.
 This partially answered a question of Kahane ('93) by showing that the graph of the Wiener process $W_t$ (Brownian motion) is almost surely not a Salem set.
 In this article we complement this result by showing that the Fourier dimension of the graph of $W_t$ is almost surely $1$.
-In the proof we introduce a new method based on It\=o calculus to estimate Fourier transforms by reformulating the question in the language of It\=o drift-diffusion processes and combine it with the classical work of Kahane on Brownian images.
-We also give some applications to the equidistribution of orbits under toral endomorphisms.
+In the proof we introduce a method based on It\=o calculus to estimate Fourier transforms by reformulating the question in the language of It\=o drift-diffusion processes and combine it with the classical work of Kahane on Brownian images.